History Files

 • The security of citizens in peace time is paramount, because the state is the saviour of its subjects.
 Criminals and antisocial elements should be kept under check with the help of spies.
 Destitute women should be protected by society from exploitation.

 Kautilya has suggested a society in which the people are not slaves of material pleasures.
-Control over one's sense organs is essential for success in any endeavour.
-Spiritual development is essential for the internal strength and character of the individual.
-Material pleasures and achievements are always secondary to the spiritual development of the society and country at large.
+Control over one's sensual organs is essential for success in any endeavour.
+Spiritual development is essential for the internal strength and the character of the individual.
+Material pleasures and achievements are always secondary to the spiritual development of society and the country in general.

 The task of a king is to strive for the welfare of his people day in and day out.
 The administration of the kingdom should be foremost for the king.
 The happiness of his subjects is the happiness of the king.
 Their welfare should be his welfare.